Sign in Sign up free

 schedule 18 min read

-What AI Search Engines Actually Check on Your Page in 2026 (Signal by Signal)
+What AI Search Checks on Your Page in 2026

 Most "AI SEO" guides give you the same five bullet points: write helpful content, add schema, optimize for E-E-A-T, use FAQs, keep your site fast.
 None of that is wrong.
 All of it is useless without weights.
-If schema moves ChatGPT citations by 2.2% and brand mentions correlate with AI visibility at r=0.664, those two signals do not belong in the same paragraph — let alone the same checklist.
+If a May 2026 study reported by Search Engine Roundtable finds schema doesn't significantly move AI citation rates, and brand mentions are what AI engines actually track for authority, those two signals do not belong in the same paragraph - let alone the same checklist.

 This is the article we wished existed when we started building an AI search audit tool.
 We have spent the last eighteen months reverse-engineering what AI search engines - ChatGPT Search, Perplexity, Google AI Overviews, Claude, Gemini - actually look at when they decide whether to retrieve, parse, and cite your page.
 The result is a 99-check audit.
 Below is a signal-by-signal walkthrough of what those checks measure, what the evidence says about each signal's weight, and where the conventional advice is wrong.